-- Meet in house until enough families to sustain renting a building is met.
-(I am not opposed to remaining worshipping in a home) (month 6-1 year)
+- Meet in a house until enough families to sustain renting a building is met.
+(I am not opposed to remaining to worship in a home) (month 6-1 year)

 - Of course bylaws, church covenant, statement of faith, confessions adopted, policies written are taken care of. (month 6-1 year)

 - Start training leaders and be careful to appoint elders which will be elected and voted by a congregation.
 (1 year-2 year)

 - Appointment of deacons (1 year- 2 year)

 - When the church reaches between 50-75 people or 8-10 families start intentional training with few members or have elders watch carefully for those God sets apart as gifted teachers of the Word and leaders.
 (2 year to year 3)

 - When the church starts to reach 100-125 members start (whenever) start discussing amongst your elders to pray about planting in the same area.
 Your goal as the church in Bella Vista is to create a culture of evangelism in your church reaching into the community.
 The objective of this church is to plant churches in this city.